50 Metaphors for Strength, Courage, and Endurance

 8. A Lion’s Heart

-Meaning: This metaphor compares strength to the bravery and courage of a lion, often used to describe someone who is fearless and powerful.
+Meaning: This metaphor compares strength to the bravery and courage of a lion, often used to describe someone fearless and powerful.

 Examples: